This primer from Worth Data® is to help you understand bar codes so that you can

 scanner on the other hand, uses an LED array

-to light up the scanning zone and has hundreds of CCD "detectors" to receive a linear image of the bar code from the reflected LED light.
+to light up the entire scanning zone and has hundreds of CCD "detectors" to receive a linear image of the bar code from the reflected LED light.
 The LED light pattern of a CCD lights up a larger area of the bar code and is a much less defined when compared with a laser beam.
 Below is a comparison of the difference between using a laser scanner and using a CCD scanner.

 With a CCD the bar code "image" is